What is a mortgage deed?

 In this guide

-A mortgage deed, also known as a deed of trust, is a legal document that formalises your agreement with your mortgage lender.
-It essentially secures the loan against the property you're purchasing.
-This means that if you fail to make your mortgage payments, the lender has the right to take possession of the property to recover the loan amount.
+A mortgage deed, also known as a deed of trust, is a legal document that formalises your mortgage agreement with your mortgage lender.
+It essentially secures the loan against the property you're purchasing - meaning that if you fail to make your mortgage payments on time and in full, the lender has the right to take possession of the property to recover the loan amount.

-The mortgage deed will establish the parties involved, including their names and addresses, as well as the specific sum of money that the borrower is to pay to the lender as a mortgage loan, how repayments are to be made, the rate of interest and the terms of payment.
+The mortgage deed will establish the parties involved (i.e., you as the buyer of the property and your mortgage lender), the specific sum of money that you as the borrower are paying to the lender each month to repay your mortgage loan, as well as how repayments are to be made, the rate of interest and the terms and conditions of the payment.

 Who issues the mortgage deed?